The Library

 Is The Square really free?

 Yes.
-All resources live under permissive open-source licenses (MIT or similar).
+All resources are freely available under recognized open-source or open-data licenses that allow use, modification, and redistribution for any purpose.
 No hidden fees, no trial periods.

 What resources can I find here?

 Resources provided by the community include preprocessing tools, data analysis methods, and real benchmark datasets.
-Whenever possible, these resources are available in Python, R, and MATLAB.
+Whenever possible, these resources are available in Python, R, MATLAB, Julia, and others.

 How can I access resources in The Square?